Breword/tmux/Contributing.md

 ### Medium things

-- Regex searching in copy mode.
+- Regex search and highlighting in copy mode.
+Could also look at cleaning up and perhaps merging the various stringify and search bits.

+- ([#1605](https://github.com/tmux/tmux/issues/1605)) Support for ZERO WIDTH
+  JOINER U+200D.

 - It would be nice to have a flag for new/neww to open a number of panes at once, for example 'neww -X "top" "top" "top"' would open a window with three